jy03189211/Realtime_project/README.md

 It takes about 30 seconds from the simulator to send all values.
 The time can vary, because the delays are random values.

-##The implementation##

-This is a teamwork exercise but this topic can also be implemented by one person if desired.
-The suitable team size for this project is two people if teamwork option is preferred..
-In the very beginning the project plan should be done and the whole project should be implemented according to the principles of real project work (See a separate document "Instructions for project work”).

-##The documentation##

-A project report is composed about the project.
-A special emphasis in the project report should be put on the following things.
-You have to explain, what the problem actually is and how you have solved it.
-It is important to document how the system is constructed as a whole and how it is working as a whole.
-Why the solution you have used solves the original problem.

-One more important thing in the documentation is the description of how the system was tested.
-It is important to analyze the test results and make conclusions what they really mean.
-In this particular project you should at least calculate the average delay, maximum delay and minimum delays in your program when receiving measurement values.
-These results should be documented in the project report and their meaning should be analyzed.

-The report should also indicate the responsibilities in the project (who made what in the project) if it is done as a team.

-##The deadline##

-The deadline is the 24th of May in 2013.